J-Sanderson/gallery-generator/README.md

 # gallery-generator

-WIP - generate image galleries in static HTML.
-Populate images.json with the required files.
+Generate image galleries in static HTML, either single-page (default, images display in a table alongside details) or multi-page (each image has its own page).

+## Usage

+Install dependencies: `npm install`

+Populate images.json with the required files. "img" is mandatory, all others are optional.
+Make any changes as desired to the template html files and css.
+Do not remove the comments as they tell the generator where to place content.

-Run: `npm install`, then `node gen.js`
+Run `node gen.js` with any required flags.

-## Flags
+### Flags

 `-n (number)` - specify images per page.
 Defaults to 10 if not given.
-`-p` - multi-page - each image has its own page.
+`-p` - specify multi-page mode - each image has its own page.